durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_10_explore_intune.md

-# Lab-10: Explore Microsoft Intune
+# Lab-10: Explore Microsoft Intune [NOT SUPPORTED BY MS]

 ## Lab scenario